triplee12/pyintermediate/README.md

-# Advanced Python For Intermediate Python Programmers.
+# Advanced Python For Intermediate Python Programmers

 ## Who is this course for?